Junior Tennis Champions Center: History

 JTCC was founded in 1999 by investment banker Ken Brody.
 The school was incorporated as a 501(c)(3) nonprofit organization meant to serve Washington, D.C., and its Maryland suburbs of Montgomery County and Prince George’s County.
 Rather than recruiting players from around the country and world, like some tennis academies, the center aims to discover and harvest the best tennis talent from the Washington metropolitan area, JTCC officials said in 2014.

 JTCC began operating with 40 recruited junior tennis players from the Mid-Atlantic region.

 From 1999 to 2010, future World No. 10 Frances Tiafoe often stayed at the center five nights a week, sleeping in a back room with his brother and his father, the center's head of maintenance.
 Tiafoe attended school and was coached by the staff at the center.

 By 2004, JTCC had demonstrated enough success in junior tennis to earn a designation as a USTA Regional Training Center.

 JTCC reached a multi-year agreement with Fila in 2013.
 As a result of this agreement, Fila has a shop at JTCC and top JTCC players are provided with Fila apparel for junior tournaments.

 In 2013 and 2018, JTCC received the USTA's USA Developmental Program of the Year Award for training youth tennis players.

+In 2024, JTCC was named National Junior Tennis and Learning (NJTL) chapter of the year by the USTA Foundation for its work with under-served youth.